Review: WestJet Premium Economy (737-800)

 WestJet RBC World Elite Mastercard

-The WestJet RBC World Elite Mastercard earns WestJet dollars and offers cardholders benefits on WestJet flights including an annual companion fare and a first free checked bag.
+The WestJet RBC World Elite Mastercard earns WestJet dollars and offers cardholders benefits on WestJet flights including an annual companion fare and a first free checked bag for the cardholder and up to eight guests on the same itinerary.

 Check out our WestJet RBC World Elite Mastercard review for more details.